webexpress-framework/WebExpress/doc/development_guide.md

 SOFTWARE.
 ```

+# Vision of a new web framework
+The development of a web application without the need to use HTML, CSS, or JavaScript, but
+exclusively using C#, could revolutionize web development.
+A web framework programmed entirely
+in C# offers numerous advantages.
+Modularity allows for the independent development and testing
+of components, facilitating reusability and maintenance.
+Plugins can be added to extend
+functionality without altering the core of the framework.
+Using such a framework can significantly
+reduce development time.
+Prepared components allow developers to focus on business logic, leading
+to faster time-to-market and reduced costs.
+Development, debugging, and deployment processes can
+be fully carried out with C# tools like Visual Studio.
+This provides a unified development environment
+that enhances efficiency and simplifies troubleshooting.
+The need to deal with various technologies
+is eliminated, reducing complexity and improving maintainability.
+Frameworks like Angular, React, or Vue.js require knowledge of HTML, CSS, and JavaScript.
+These technologies
+are powerful but also complex and require a steep learning curve.
+A C#-based framework eliminates these
+hurdles, enabling quicker onboarding and higher productivity.
+A C#-based web framework offers numerous advantages.
+It simplifies web development, increases efficiency
+and productivity, and reduces complexity.
+With pre-built components and a unified development environment,
+high-quality web applications can be created faster and more cost-effectively.
+Such a framework could
+fundamentally change the way web applications are developed.

 # Architecture
 WebExpress is deliberately kept very simple.
 It consists only of basic functionalities
 for processing HTTP and HTTPS requests, an API and a plugin system for extending the